-- Small Projects / Planning: \$500 to \$2,000 - Exhibitions, Performance and Presenting: \$2,000 to \$10,000 - Mentorships / Partnership Projects: \$2,000 to \$20,000
+- Small Projects or Planning: \$500 to \$2,000 - Exhibition, Performance and Presentation: \$2,000 to \$10,000 - Mentorship or Partnership Projects: \$2,000 to \$20,000

-How are applications reviewed?
+How are applications considered?

 Applications are considered by a Reviewing Circle made up of arts and cultural peers: Indigenous artists, Elders, and Knowledge Keepers, with representatives from the regions or communities where we've received applications from.